java main methodjava main method

 Sven Woltmann

-Last update: June 5, 2024
+Last update: June 11, 2026

-In this article, you will learn all about the main method in Java – the starting point of every Java program.
-The article also describes the new features of Java 21 to 23, which are still in the preview stage.
+In this article, you'll learn all about the main() method in Java – the entry point of every Java program.
+The article also covers the simplifications finalized in Java 25.

-• How do you run the main() method?
+• How is the main() method invoked?

 What Is the main() Method in Java?

-To start a Java program, it requires a main method.
-This method is the entry point to the program.
-The JVM (Java Virtual Machine) calls this main method when a program is started and executes the Java code it contains.
+To start a Java program, it needs a main() method.
+This method is the program's entry point.
+When a program starts, the JVM (Java Virtual Machine) calls this main() method and executes the Java code it contains.

-Example of a main() method in Java
+Example of a main() Method in Java

-A simple Hello World Java program with a main method looks like this, for example:
+A simple Hello World Java program with a main() method looks like this, for example:

 public class HelloWorld {